 For alterations, don't forget to safety pin your items before you send them, or include an item that fits perfectly for us to copy.
-If you're unsure, book a video consultation to discuss your garment and get fitted from the comfort of home.

 Safety pinning your clothes ready to be altered might feel a bit intimidating, but trust us, it really is straightforward, especially when you follow our handy hints.